sortlight/ai-prompt-learning/day2_role_prompts.md

 Expected AI Output:

-🔁 Cache values.length outside the loop to save gas.
+Cache values.length outside the loop to save gas.

-💾 Consider maintaining a running total variable to avoid recalculating sums.
+Consider maintaining a running total variable to avoid recalculating sums.

-❗ Use custom errors instead of require() strings to save gas.
+Use custom errors instead of require() strings to save gas.

-📉 Use unchecked {} for the loop increment if overflow isn’t possible.
+Use unchecked {} for the loop increment if overflow isn’t possible.

-✅ Key Takeaways
+## *Key Takeaways*
-🧠 Giving the AI a specific expert identity changes its behavior dramatically.
+ Giving the AI a specific expert identity changes its behavior dramatically.

-🔍 Role-based prompting is useful for security audits, exploit simulation, and gas optimization.
+ Role-based prompting is useful for security audits, exploit simulation, and gas optimization.

-🚀 These techniques can enhance smart contract reviews, training, and automated static analysis using LLMs.
+ These techniques can enhance smart contract reviews, training, and automated static analysis using LLMs.